Met Office: Meteorological Research Unit and the Facility for Airborne Atmospheric Measurements (FAAM)

 Meteorological Research was carried out at RAE Bedford with instruments being carried by barrage balloons until the RAE facility closed in the 1980s.

-The Met Office association with Cardington continues by maintaining a Meteorological Research Unit (MRU).
-This is responsible for conducting research into part of the atmosphere called the boundary layer by using a tethered balloon which is kept in a small portable hangar.
+The Met Office association with Cardington continued by maintaining a Meteorological Research Unit (MRU) until 2025.
+This was responsible for conducting research into part of the atmosphere called the boundary layer by using a tethered balloon which was kept in a small portable hangar.